 There are a couple companies trying to scam student loan borrowers.
 One company is called US Direct Student Loan Services.
 They are NOT a contractor of the US Department of Education Direct Loan Program.
 Their ploy is asking for up-front money for a loan consolidation application fee!
 DO NOT pay to consolidate Federal Direct Loans.
 It's free.

-Don't give your FAFSA PIN out over the phone or any checking or savings account numbers.
+Don't give your FSA User ID out over the phone or any checking or savings account numbers.

 These companies are trying gain trust by looking very much like Direct Loan servicers.

 Currently the only Federal Direct Loan Services working with Carroll College Direct Loans are:

 If you have a Carroll College Perkins Loan it will be serviced by University Accounting Services.

 If you ever have questions about the legitimacy of a call, Email, or letter, feel free to contact the Financial Aid Office and we'll check it out for you.
 Our direct number is 1-406-447-5425.

 Always be on your guard!

 Do you Know Where your Federal Loans Are?